 What to keep in mind

-• Keep videos short and focused, since users are looking for quick information
+- Keep videos short, focused, and within Google Business’s file size limit since users are looking for quick information

-• Show your location, product, or service clearly to build trust
+- Show your business location, product, or service clearly to build trust as a business owner

 9. Threads video sizes

-For Threads video, I recommend using 1080×1920 (9:16) for most posts.
-The platform is closely tied to Instagram, so vertical videos work best for mobile-first viewing.
+For video in the Threads app, I recommend using 1080×1920 (9:16) for most posts.
+The platform is closely tied to Instagram, so Threads supports vertical videos for mobile-first viewing.

-While Threads is still evolving, video behaves similarly to Instagram feed content.
-That means format matters if you want your video to look natural in the feed.
+While Threads content is still evolving, video behaves similarly to feed content from your Instagram account.
+That means format matters if you want your video to look natural in the feed and appeal to the Threads audience.

 Key formats to know